Constantino Brumidi: Immigration and following work

 Brumidi's Liberty and Union paintings are mounted near the ceiling of the White House entrance hall.

 In the Cathedral-Basilica of Sts.
 Peter and Paul in Philadelphia, Pennsylvania, he pictured St. Peter and St. Paul.
 Brumidi was a capable, if conventional painter, and his black and white modeling in the work at Washington, in imitation of bas-relief, is strikingly effective.
 He decorated the entrance hall of Saleaudo, located at Frederick, Maryland, and listed on the National Register of Historic Places in 1979.

-A Brumidi fresco appears behind the altar in St. Ignatius Church in Baltimore, Maryland.
+A Brumidi painting of St. Ignatius Loyola's Vision at La Storta was installed on November 28, 1856 and now appears behind the altar in St. Ignatius Church in Baltimore, Maryland.
 Another, of Saint Aloysius Gonzaga receiving communion from Saint Charles Borromeo, hangs over the high altar of St Aloysius Church in Washington, D.C.

 Grave of Constantino Brumidi, his wife, his son, and his in-laws at Glenwood Cemetery.

 Another Brumidi altarpiece was recently restored behind the marble high altar of the Shrine and Parish Church of the Holy Innocents in New York, New York.
 The fresco commissioned by the first pastor of Holy Innocents, John Larkin, portrays the Crucifixion of Jesus.